2015 Gold King Mine waste water spill: Environmental impact

 The long-term impacts of the spill are unknown, as sedimentation is expected to dilute the pollutants as the spill cloud moves downstream.
 The acid mine drainage temporarily changed the color of the river to orange.

 By August 7, the waste reached Aztec, New Mexico; the next day, it reached the city of Farmington, the largest municipality affected by the disaster.
 By August 10, the waste had reached the San Juan River in New Mexico and Shiprock (part of the Navajo Nation), with no evidence to that date of human injury or wildlife die-off.
 The heavy metals appeared to be settling to the bottom of the river.
 They are largely insoluble unless the entire river becomes very acidic.
 The waste was initially expected to reach Lake Powell by August 12; arriving on August 14, it was expected to pass through the lake within two weeks.

 The Utah Division of Water Quality said the remaining contaminants will be diluted to a point where there will be no danger to users beyond that point.
 By August 11, pollutant levels at Durango returned to pre-incident levels.
 On August 12, the leading edge of the plume was no longer visible due to dilution and sediment levels in the river.
-The discharge rate of waste water at Gold King Mine was 610 usgal/min as of August 12.
+The discharge rate of waste water at the mine was 610 usgal/min as of August 12.